Furniture and Lamps

 The simple architectural design of this country bureau focuses he eye on the flamboyant grain of the wood.
 SOLD.

-New Hampshire Hepplewhite gallery-top light stand with drawer, birch in old refinish.
-Replaced brass pull.
-Excellent proportions.
-Circa 1800-15.
+New Hampshire birch Hepplewhite gallery-top light stand with one drawer, in old refinish.

 New Hampshire mahogany Hepplewhite light stand with drawer, in unusual rectangular shape, and with old refinish.
 Original treen drawer pulls.
 Circa 1810-30.
 SOLD